mwhiatt/CS180Project5/README.md

 the submission of a student and returns an array with points earned for each question.
 The print submissions method is used to print the submissions of the student for a quiz they have taken and displays all of their attempts.
 Last is the viewSubmissions method which prints out the submission that they have chosen to view.

--Teacher: The Teacher class contains the methods responsible for the teacher functionality as well as some quality of life methods
+- Teacher: The Teacher class contains the methods responsible for the teacher functionality as well as some quality of life methods
  that are used in driver to reduce code recycling.
 The createCourse method creates the quiz title master file for the course as well
  as adds the course title to the CourseNames file.
 The deleteCourse method delets a course from the CourseNames file and deletes all
  files related to the course in question with help from the deleteQuiz method.
 The deleteQuiz method deletes a quiz, removes the title